Develop and Sustain a Welcoming, Equitable, and Inclusive Community

 Broaden the scope of the Office of the Title IX Coordinator to incorporate greater involvement in gender equity issues

-In progress: Title IX Office is making revisions on its processes based on new Department of Ed requirements as 2020.
+Completed: Title IX Office made revisions on its processes based on new Department of Ed requirements as of 2020.

 Substantially improve systems for reporting campus bias incidents (in alignment with Title VI of the Civil Rights Act of 1964)

-In progress: The OIDI and DSA are making modifications to the Bias Incident Reporting system
+The OIDI and DSA are making modifications to the Bias Incident Reporting and Response processes.

 Increase campus consciousness about the impacts of bias acts on campus climate